 A full phase-out of free allowances in aviation is expected by 2026 and under the ReFuelEU Aviation Initiative and the EU aims to have 80% of intra-EU flights run on sustainable fuel by 2035.
 In respect of the maritime industry, vessels arriving at EU ports would need to use 80% low-carbon fuels by 2050 and new legislation is expected to enter into force which would introduce greenhouse gas intensity targets in the shipping industry.

-There are also plans to introduce the EU ETS in aviation and maritime in order to encourage the uptake of sustainable fuels such as ammonia.
+The EU introduced the EU ETS to aviation in 2012, which it claims has reduced the carbon footprint of the aviation sector by more than 17 million tonnes per year, with compliance covering over 99.5% of emissions.
+The EU are now turning their attention to the maritime sector, with plans to gradually introduce it to the EU ETS from 2023, over a three-year period.
 However, there are concerns that this will only encourage a shift away from fossil fuels towards an uptake of unsustainable fuels and liquified natural gas, with the Executive Director of clean mobility NGO Transport & Environment, William Todts, noting that 'by pushing them to use gas and biofuels, the cure will be worse than the disease', although this view is not held by all within the industry.